hazeydailyhill/Wordle/README.md

 # WordleProject
 pysimplegui version:
-  - wordleFunctions.py contains some of the logic used in the main file.
+  - wordleFunctions.py contains logic used in the main file.
   - pySimpleWordle.py is the main file.

 Text version: